ent/ent/doc/website/blog/2021-10-11-importing-your-database-schema-to-ent.md

 ### Install entimport

-Ok, now the fun begins.
-We are ready to actually install `entimport` and see it in action.
+Ok, now the fun begins!
+We are finally ready to  install `entimport` and see it in action.
 Let’s start by downloading `entimport`:

 ```shell
 go get ariga.io/entimport
 ```

-Before we get started, we should check if it’s actually working - you can do that by running this command:
+To verify our installation was successful, run:

 ```shell
 go run ariga.io/entimport/cmd/entimport -h